 To determine the rate of strength development of an adhesive to estimate the press time required for large scale products [1], begin the strength testing at a 100-degree Celsius platen temperature for 10 seconds [2].

-WIDE: Talent tightening grip around specimen
+WIDE: Linda closing grips on specimen

-Talent pressing Start/platens pressing specimen
+Linda pressing Start/platens pressing specimen

-At the end of bonding session, retract the platens [1] and use the air cooling feature of the ABES to cool the sample to near room temperature [2].
+At the end of bonding time, retract the platens [1] and use the air cooling feature of the ABES to cool the sample to near room temperature [2].

-Platen being retracted
+Platens being retracted (close up)

-Sample being cooled
+Sample being cooled (close up)

-When the sample has cooled, test the sample again at the same temperature but for an instead period of pressure [1-TXT], until increasing the time results in little or no increasing strength [2].
+When the sample has cooled, test the sample again at the same temperature but for an increased period of pressure [1-TXT], until increasing the time results in little or no increasing strength [2].

 Sample being pressed TEXT: i.e., 10, 30, 60, 90, 120, 150, 180, and 210 s